alexander-krivets/the-target-trick/README.md

 # The :target Trick

 ##The :target CSS pseudo-class represents a unique element (the target element) with an id matching the URL's fragment.

+    /* Selects an element with an ID matching the current URL's fragment */ :target {
+      border: 2px solid black;
+    }